leo-leesco/fun/README.md

   [Optimisation interactive de programmes OCaml via des transformations source-à-source](https://chargueraud.org/research/2024/optitrust/2024_11_sujet_m2_optitrust_ocaml.pdf).

+* Xavier Leroy and François Pottier have an offer entitled
+  *Relational Separation Logic for Compiler Verification*.
+  Please write us, or talk to us, for details.

 To find internships related to the topics of this course, you may wish to also contact our colleagues: